mrbelowski/CrewChiefV4/README.txt

 "Car status": report any damage the car has sustained, tyre and brake temperature status and fuel / battery status "Session status" / "Race status": report race position, gaps, time / laps left in session "Full update" / "Full status" / "Update me": combines all of the above three status reports (will produce a very verbose response)
+"how much fuel to the end" / "how much fuel do we need": report how many litres or gallons of fuel the app thinks you'll need to finish the race

 "pitstop add [X liters]" (adds X amount of fuel next pitstop, this option is iRacing only) "pitstop tearoff / pitstop windscreen" (enable next pitstop, this option is iRacing only)